yidan233/taxi_data_analyze/README.md

    - Experimented with multiple algorithms:
      - Linear Regression
      - Ridge Regression
+     - lasso
+     - elastic net
      - Random Forest
      - Gradient Boosting (XGBoost)
-   - Focused on hyperparameter tuning for XGBoost for optimal performance.

 4. **Evaluation Metrics**:
    - Used Root Mean Squared Error (RMSE) as the primary evaluation metric.
-   - Achieved an RMSE significantly better than the baseline model.
+   - Achieved an RMSE significantly better than the baseline model. (top 30% in the competition)

 ## Installation